 Her illustrations have been featured on the cover of Riverwise Magazine, as well as included in a short film, Riding With Aunt DDOT, produced by Detroit Narrative Agency

-Once Cyrah returned to Detroit in 2013, she began working in afterschool arts programming with organizations such as the Boggs School, Living Arts, Museum of Contemporary Art Detroit teen Arts council, and the Detroit Waldorf School.
+Once Cyrah returned to Detroit in 2013, she began working in afterschool arts programming with organizations such as the Boggs School, Living Arts, Museum of Contemporary Art Detroit Teen Arts Council, and the Detroit Waldorf School.
 Cyrah is a Resident Artist for Project Art, as well as People In Education where she is facilitating programming for Alternatives For Girls.
 Cyrah has developed curriculum to introduce the young women at AFG to media making and graphic arts while discussing the issue of poor nutrition in Detroit public school lunches.

 Cyrah received a curatorial residency through LIVE6; Reimagining the civic commons.
 The consequent show, VIRAGO was a A multi-media group art installation discussing the origins of American contemporary gender presentation. investigating the identities of 5 femme identifying, Detroit native musicians, isolating and encapsulating the ways in which they present their gender; discussing femininity through sound, fashion, photography, and environment.
-The exhibition features installations by Cyrah Dardas, as well as the visual art of Bapak Durden, Taylor Childs, Deja Jones, Paul Fifty Johnson, GIsela Mcdaniel,Franchesca Lamarre, Donovan Dewberry, Ijania Cortez, Olivia Guterson and Cydney Camp.
+The exhibition features installations by Cyrah Dardas, as well as the visual art of Bakpak Durden, Taylor Childs, Deja Jones, Paul Fifty Johnson, GIsela Mcdaniel,Franchesca Lamarre, Donovan Dewberry, Ijania Cortez, Olivia Guterson and Cydney Camp.